ayman-albaz/deep-Q-learning/README.md

 * MIN_REWARD = -200
   * If the model fails to produce a reward greater than MIN_REWARD when it wants to save the model, it will not save the model.
 * MINIBATCH_SIZE = 64
-  * # of events from the replay memory to be used for training in every instance.
+  * The # of events from the replay memory to be used for training in every instance.
 DQNs work through learning with minibatches.
 * MIN_REPLAY_MEMORY_SIZE = 1000
-  * # Learning will only occur once 1000 events have filled up the replay memory.
+  * The # Learning will only occur once 1000 events have filled up the replay memory.
 This is to avoid training on an empty memory.
 * REPLAY_MEMORY_SIZE = 5000
-  * # Number of events to store in the memory at all times.
+  * The # Number of events to store in the memory at all times.
 Replays are made using deque from the default collections library.
 * STATS_EVERY = 10
   * Min, max, and mean are calculated and sent to the tensorboard every 10 episodes.
 * UPDATE_TARGET_EVERY = 5  # Terminal states (end of episodes)